From abundance, all benefits flow

 1. Harvesting at Sea

-Licensed fishers deploy baited pots to catch live rock lobsters in coastal waters, adhering to strict sustainability and size regulations.
+Commercial operators deploy baited pots to catch live rock lobsters in coastal waters, adhering to strict sustainability and size regulations

 2. Onboard Handling

-Lobsters are carefully removed, measured, and stored in chilled, oxygenated seawater tanks to maintain quality and reduce stress.
+Lobsters are carefully removed, measured, and stored in oxygenated seawater tanks to maintain quality and reduce stress

 3. Landing and Transport

-Catch is offloaded at port or by helicopter and transported rapidly to processing facilities in oxygenated tanks to maintain freshness.
+Catch is offloaded at port or by helicopter and transported rapidly to processing facilities cool-chain logistics to maintain freshness.

 4. Processing and Quality Assurance